 An System.Collections.Generic.KeyNotFoundException "The given key was not present in the dictionary" can be the result of using a too old MySQL Connector/NET version in your ASP.NET web application.

+Here are the steps required to restore a single MySQL table from a full mysqldump database backup file on the command-line.
 If you need to restore a single table from a full MySQL backup, you may find yourself wondering "how do I do that?".
 There are a few steps required, I outline them here for you to restore the contents of just one table back into the database from the mysqldump using Bash.

-innodb_buffer_pool_instances.
-Dividing the InnoDB buffer pool into multiple instances improves Disk I/O. By doing so, you run your database and website more efficiently and faster.
+Are you running into MySQL load problems?
+Learn how to optimize MySQL InnoDB Buffer Pool for a heavy InnoDB workload by configuring innodb_buffer_pool_instances and increasing read/write I/O threads.
+Dividing the InnoDB buffer pool into multiple instances can improve Disk I/O. By doing so, you run your database more efficiently and faster.
 Here is a little help for you.

 Sri Lankan Security researcher Osanda Malith discovered a DoS -or crash- vulnerability in MySQL's Procedure Analyse Function.
 The vulnerability crashes MySQL versions up to 5.5.45.